-Because of the nature of the issues involved in this proceeding (see Attachment A), and the need for immediate resolution of the pending discovery dispute in order for the parties to fully prepare for the June 4, 2008, hearing, staff believes there is good cause to add this item to the May 6, 2008, agenda conference pursuant to section 120.525(2), Florida Statutes (F.S.).
-This recommendation addresses VCI's Request for Oral Argument and Motion for Reconsideration, and the prosecutorial staff's Response thereto.
+Because of the nature of the issues involved in this proceeding (see Attachment A), and the need for immediate resolution of the pending discovery dispute in order for the parties to fully prepare for the June 4, 2008, hearing, this item was added to our May 6, 2008, agenda conference pursuant to section 120.525(2), Florida Statutes (F.S.).
+This Order addresses VCI's Request for Oral Argument and Motion for Reconsideration, and prosecutorial staff's Response thereto.